 Students with an IB Diploma are strongly sought after by universities and employers worldwide.
 It is anticipated that the majority of IB students will progress to Higher Education.
 The broad-based curriculum means that options could be available in all spheres of professional life.
 The international framework may enhance opportunities to study and work abroad.

 HOW TO APPLY

-Application forms are available from schools or from the College.
-For further information about the IB Diploma come along to one of our open events or the IB Diploma Information Evening.
+You can apply on our website truro-penwith.ac.uk.
+For further information about the IB Diploma come along to one of our Open Events or the IB Diploma Information Evening.
 See back page for details.